authomatic/authomatic/doc/source/examples/django-simple.rst

    $ python manage.py runserver

 And here is the complete ``example/simple/views.py`` module.
-Remember that you can download all the files from `GitHub <https://github.com/peterhudec/authomatic/tree/master/examples/django>`_.
+Remember that you can download all the files we just created from `GitHub <https://github.com/peterhudec/authomatic/tree/master/examples/django>`_.

 .. literalinclude:: ../../../examples/django/example/simple/views.py